buffeinstein/PageRank-Explanation-And-Implementation/README.md

 INFO:root:rank=9 pagerank=2.8741e-01 url=www.lawfareblog.com/our-comments-policy
 ```

+Essentially all pages on the domain have links to the root page <https://lawfareblog.com/> and other "non-article" pages like <https://www.lawfareblog.com/topics> and <https://www.lawfareblog.com/subscribe-lawfare>.
+These pages therefore have a large pagerank.
 Most of these pages are not very interesting, however, because they are not articles,
 and usually when we are performing a web search, we only want articles.